Applications Now Open!

 Community Kai

 Together, participants will develop a practice of focusing on “how we do things” (not just what and why we do it), with a holistic, generative, and iterative approach.
 The Community Kai program will support participants in leadership development and skill-building through monthly virtual meetings, regular workshops, and exploration-based learning by engaging with local communities and organizations of interest in respectful and reciprocal ways.
-It is our hope that the leadership space we create is accountable, supportive, transformative, and continually evolving as we embrace each new year of community in the Twin Cities.
+It is our hope that the communal learning space we create is accountable, supportive, transformative, and continually evolving as we embrace each new year of community in the Twin Cities.

 Criteria for Applicants